 This book uncovers two very different sides of France: traditional French cuisine and the grittier side of cycling and camping through backroads.
 Felicity blends five-star dining with crushed pastries in her panniers at a damp campsite to present France in a way you’ve never seen it before.

 As a bonus, this professional food taster offers classic French recipes we can all enjoy, wherever we are in the world.
 (Reviewed by Nina of Nina Out and About)

-books about france that don't fit into any other section
+Books about France that don't fit into any other category

 The Astérix series are graphic novels, Tintin style, rather than narrative books, but no self-respecting francophile can afford to ignore this feisty little Gaul and his village's fight against Caesar's legionnaires during the Roman occupation of Gaul.
 Astérix and his partner in crime, Obélix, successfully keep their tiny village out of Rome's reach, the only Gallic village to escape Caesar's troops.

 There's plenty of history, laughter and caricature, and of course the Gauls always win against the hapless Romans because of the magic potion their druid feeds them before they go into battle.

 Rendez-vous in Cannes tells the story of two women.
 The first one, Anna Carson, is a famous movie producer attending the Cannes Film Festival for the first time in years.
 The other is journalist Daisy Harris, invited to cover the festival.

 As the story unfolds, the paths of these two different women will cross in the most unexpected ways, and the Cannes Film festival will change their lives.
 The book provides an intense feeling of the lifestyle and atmosphere of Cannes the city and its film festival, as well as the Riviera more generally.
 (Reviewed by Cami Neves of Travel Cami).